khulnasoft-lab/design.khulnasoft.com/contents/regions/navigation.md

 - On extra small viewports (up to `767px`)

-    The mobile sidebar is enabled, which always overlaps the content, adds the semi-transparent overlay, and always displays the full sidebar, again regardless of whether you have the collapsed version set as your preference.
+The sidebar is hidden behind a “hamburger” icon.
+When pressed, the sidebar is shown expanded, overlapping the page with a semi-transparent overlay.
+Like the previous point, this behavior is not affected by the user's cookie preference and doesn't change that preference.